eimrek/tb-mean-field-hubbard/README.md

 where c<sup>†</sup>, c and n are respectively the creation, annihiliation and number operators, t is the hopping integral and U denotes the on-site Coulomb repulsion.

-Example jupyter notebook `mfh.ipynb` is provided that performs the calculation for the Clar's goblet molecule.

 Python dependencies:
 * Standard python libraries: `numpy`, `matplotlib`